Best Bank Accounts for Freelancers: Invoicing and Tax Tools

 • Do freelancers need a separate business bank account?

 HMRC doesn’t require sole traders to hold a separate business bank account.
 You can legally use your personal account for business transactions.
 However, mixing personal and business finances makes self-assessment harder, increases the risk of errors, and makes it difficult to demonstrate your income and expenses to your accountant.
-Several free options — Tide, Starling, Mettle — remove the cost argument entirely.
+Several free options (Tide, Starling, Mettle) remove the cost argument entirely.
 A separate account is worth having even if you’re a sole trader with modest income.

 • Which business bank account is best for self-assessment tax?

 If you self-manage your tax without an accountant, ANNA’s automatic tax calculations give you a real-time view of your HMRC liability throughout the year.
 If you work with an accountant, Tide’s auto-categorisation produces a clean export at year end.
 Monzo’s tax pot prevents the January funding gap by setting aside a percentage of income automatically.
-The right choice depends on whether you manage your own tax or work with an accountant — and which software your accountant uses.
+The right choice depends on whether you manage your own tax or work with an accountant, and which software your accountant uses.

 • Can I send invoices through a business bank account?

-Yes — Tide includes built-in invoicing on its free plan.
+Yes: Tide includes built-in invoicing on its free plan.
 You can create, send, and chase invoices from within the app, and payments link to invoices automatically when they clear.
 ANNA includes invoicing on its Plus and Business plans (it’s an add-on on PAYG).
-Starling, Monzo, and Zempler don’t include invoicing tools — you’d need separate software such as FreeAgent, Wave, or Xero.
+Starling, Monzo, and Zempler don’t include invoicing tools; you’d need separate software such as FreeAgent, Wave, or Xero.

 • Can I open a freelancer bank account with bad credit?

 Yes.
 Tide, Monzo, Starling, and ANNA all use identity verification rather than credit scoring to approve business account applications.
 None runs a hard credit check on sole trader applications.
-If you have CCJs or defaults, digital banks are the practical route — traditional banks typically run credit checks and may decline applicants with thin or poor credit files.
+If you have CCJs or defaults, digital banks are the practical route; traditional banks typically run credit checks and may decline applicants with thin or poor credit files.

 • What is the cheapest business bank account for a freelancer?

-Starling is the cheapest option for domestic payments — no monthly fee and no per-transaction charges on UK faster payments.
+Starling is the cheapest option for domestic payments: no monthly fee and no per-transaction charges on UK faster payments.
 Tide’s free plan has no monthly fee but charges 20p per outgoing faster payment.
-For a freelancer making 40 outgoing payments a month, Starling saves £8/month over Tide — £96/year.
+For a freelancer making 40 outgoing payments a month, Starling saves £8/month over Tide, £96/year.
 If you need built-in invoicing, Tide’s included tools offset part of that cost difference against the price of standalone invoicing software.

 Data sources.
 Every provider’s pricing page, terms, and product docs were checked directly in April 2026.
 No comparison sites, no press releases, no affiliate material.
-FSCS protection is cross-checked against the FCA register.
+FCA register cross-checked for regulatory status.

 Update cadence.
-We re-verify every provider on this page at least monthly, and whenever a provider changes pricing, eligibility, or protection.
-The verification date at the top reflects the most recent full review.
-Some links are affiliate links — see our editorial policy.
+We re-verify every provider on this page at least monthly, and whenever a provider changes pricing, eligibility, or terms.
+The verification date on the page reflects the most recent full review.
+Some links on this page are affiliate links, see our editorial policy.